CrossRef/event-data-user-guide/docs/app-gloss.md

 ### SLA

  Service Level Agreement.
-An agreement that CED will provide predictable service via its API.
+An agreement that Event Data will provide predictable service via its API.

 ### SICI